isomerpages/nlb-learning/_reading/Preschoolers/Learning Pathways.md

 <h3><b>Ignite a lifelong love of reading in your children!</b></h3>
 Reading is a fundamental life skill in children and is significant in their development of literacy skills.
 Learning to read starts long before a child enters school and parents play an important role in nurturing children’s passion for reading and life-long learning.
 Make reading a fun activity while fostering that special bond between you and your little one, through this suite of reading programmes offered by the public libraries.
-<br><br>Learn how you can develop the 6 pre-reading skills through the simple 5 Early Practices of Reading, Singing, Playing, Talking and Writing via programmes at the libraries.<br>
+<br><br>Learn how you can develop the 6 pre-reading skills through the simple 5 Early Practices of Reading, Singing, Playing, Talking and Writing via programmes at the libraries.

 <div class="horizontal-scroll margin--bottom--lg">
   <table class="generic-table">